abhishekgambhire/Blog-Generation-with-LLama-2/README.md

 # Blog-Generation-with-LLama-2

-his project provides a simple Streamlit application for generating blog content using the LLama 2 model.
+This project provides a simple Streamlit application for generating blog content using the LLama 2 model.
 The application takes user inputs such as blog topic, number of words, and the target audience to generate a blog post.

 Features
 Generate Blog Posts: Create blog posts based on a given topic and audience.